18F/bug-bounty/content/scope.md

 - CSRF on non-authenticated forms (such as contact forms)
 - Logout CSRF
 - Reports about HTTP `OPTIONS` method being enabled
+- Presence of application or web browser ‘autocomplete’ or ‘save password’ functionality.
+- Lack of Security Speedbump when leaving the site.
+- Weak Captcha / Captcha Bypass
+- Forgot Password page brute force and account lockout not enforced.

 If you have any questions about what's in scope, please [email us](mailto:fixme@example.com) and we'll figure it out.